dotnet/dotNext/docs/features/cluster/raft.md

     1. Use `IRaftCluster.ReplicateAsync` for write operations
 1. Expose data manipulation methods from class described above to clients using selected network transport
 1. Implement duplicates elimination logic for write requests from clients

+[SimpleStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.SimpleStateMachine) hides most of the complexity under the hood, especially snapshot rotation and installation.
+However, it is designed to keep the entire database state in the memory (which is persisted in the snapshot and WAL for durability).
+It's fine for relatively small databases, but not for the large data sets of tens and thousands of gigabytes.
+For large databases, only hot part of the data must be available for query.
+LSM trees are good example of a such data structures.
+In this case, [IStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.IStateMachine) interface is a better choice for low-level control over the state of the database.

 `ForceReplicationAsync` method doesn't provide strong guarantees that the log entry at the specified index will be replicated and committed on return.
 A typical code for processing a new log entry from the client might be look like this:
 ```csharp